HunterGhost27/Stats-Configurator/README.md

 While primarily created for end-users, the mod doesn't actually care where it gets the config-file.
 This means other mods can send serialized jsons to the stats configurator for stat-overrides.
 This functionality exists because I wanted to create MCMs for my other mods, but any mod-maker can use this if they wish.

-The mod comes with a dynamic-quick-menu that can create basic MCMs for you!
-You need just register your mod with a `global-flag` to listen for and create a `database` with the stats and attributes that you want the MCM to account.
+The mod comes with a dynamic-quick-menu and can create basic MCMs for you!
+You just need to create a `database` with the stats and attributes that you want the MCM to account and register your mod with a `global-flag` to listen for.
 Done.
 Your mod now has a basic MCM.
 It'll launch whenever that flag is set.
 It will allow the users to customize those stat-entries and store the configuration in their local ConfigData.

-For proper documentation, please visit [mod-interfacing](Documentation/Extensive-Documentation.md#Mod-Interfacing).
+For proper documentation, please visit the [mod-interfacing](Documentation/Extensive-Documentation.md#Mod-Interfacing) section of the documentation.

 ### Console-Commands